System Design and Prediction Tool

 Click PREDICT to generate an SPL/Attenuation map for any geometry that has been selected for prediction in the geometry’s Object Settings.
 Click CLEAR to remove all of the prediction data.

-Shows Maximum and Minimum dBSPL(z-unweighted) and the SPL difference across selected prediction planes.
+Displays Maximum and Minimum dBSPL(z-unweighted) and the SPL difference across selected prediction planes.

 Select, Pan, Orbit, Distance Tape Measure, Scale, Rotate, Align, Mirror, Zoom In, Zoom Out, Zoom to Extents, and Array.